IntersectMBO/cardano-node/doc/getting-started/install.md

 #### Prerequisites

-Set up your platform:

-You will need:
+To set up your platform you will need:

-* An x86 host \(AMD or Intel\), Virtual Machine or AWS instance with at least 2 cores, 4GB of RAM and at least 10GB of free disk space;
+* an x86 host \(AMD or Intel\)
+* a virtual machine or AWS instance with at least 2 cores
+* 4GB of RAM and at least 10GB of free disk space
-* A recent version of Linux.
+* a recent version of Linux

-The node can be built and run on other operating systems, including Windows and MacOSX, but there are performance advantages that mean that stake pool operators are recommended to use Linux.
-If you are building on Windows, we recommend using WSL2 under Windows 10.
-This provides a development and execution environment that is very similar to Ubuntu.
+The node can be built and run on other operating systems, including Windows and MacOSX, but as there are performance advantages with Linux, we recommended that stake pool operators use Linux as their platform.
+If you are building on Windows, we recommend using WSL2 under Windows 10, as this provides a development and execution environment that is very similar to Ubuntu.

 #### Install dependencies

-We need the following packages and tools on our Linux system to download the source code and build it:
+The following packages and tools are required on your Linux system to download the source code and build it:

 * the version control system `git`,
 * the `gcc` C-compiler,